deed02392/BROADcast/README.md

     Display various diagnostic messages during the broadcast.

-“Interface” is a network interface literal name which can be looked up (and changed) in Network and Sharing Center section of Windows Control Panel.
+“Interface” is a network interface literal name which can be looked up (and changed) in Network and Sharing Center section of the Windows Control Panel.

 ## Usage